 Tehran Museum of Contemporary Art

-This museum is the center of Iran art exhibition mainly visual arts.
-It exhibits art works of great artists such as Picasso, Warhol, Van Gogh, Pollock, Moore, and Matisse.
+This museum is the center of Iran’s art exhibitions mainly visual arts.
+It exhibits the artworks of great artists such as Picasso, Warhol, Van Gogh, Pollock, Moore, and Matisse.
 In the Museum of Contemporary Art, one can observe different art periods known as surrealism, Dadaism, photorealism, cubism, expressionism, and modern art.
-The museum’s garden also displays western sculptures made by famous artists such as Ernst, Magritte, and Moore.
+The museum’s garden also displays Western sculptures made by famous artists such as Ernst, Magritte, and Moore.

-The museum building is made up of different sectors such as arts, administration, public relations, exhibition services; art works archive, bookstores, coffee shop, and library.
+The museum building is made up of different sectors such as arts, administration, public relations, exhibition services; artworks archive, a bookstore, a coffee shop, and a library.

-The library of TMoCA has gathered thousands of Persian and non-Persian books in the fields of architecture, design, visual relation, photography, cinema industry, and so forth.
+The library of TMoCA has gathered thousands of Persian and non-Persian books in the fields of architecture, design, visual relations, photography, the cinema industry, and so forth.